cdapio/hydrator-plugins/hbase-plugins/README.rst

 =============
-Kafka Plugins
+HBase Plugins
 =============

 Introduction
 ============

-Collection of Kafka Hydrator Plugins that allow to read and write data from and to Kafka respectively.
+Collection of HBase Hydrator Plugins that allow to read and write data from and to external HBase tables respectively.

 Getting Started
 ===============